enterprise-contract/ec-cli/README.md

 The `ec` tool is used to evaluate Enterprise Contract policies for Software Supply Chain.
 Various sub-commands can be used to assert facts about an artifact such as:
-  * Container image signature
+  * Validating container image signature
-  * Container image build attestation signature
+  * Validating container image provenance
-  * Evaluating enterprise [contract policies][pol] over the build attestation
+  * Evaluating Enterprise Contract [policies][pol] over the container image provenance
-  * Artifact authorization (sign-off)
+  * Fetching artifact authorization

 Consult the [documentation][docs] for available sub-commands, descriptions and examples of use.